sandersonb/firehose-nodejs-starter/README.md

-firehose-nodejs-starter
+Adobe Firehose NodeJS Starter
 =======================

 The Adobe Firehose and NodeJS are natural friends due to the tools available in NodeJS to perform stream processing.
 This starter project illustrates how to consume data from the Adobe Firehose.
-Specifically it:
+Specifically, the starter:

 - Requests a token as needed from the token server.
-Will re-request tokens as they expire.
+- Will re-request tokens as they expire.
 - Caches tokens on the filesystem, so tokens can be reutilized.
 - Connects (and reconnects) to the firehose streaming server as needed.
 - Provides a callback (onDataReceived) that is executed everytime an object is received from the firehose.